Manchester Distance Access Scheme 2024

-The Manchester Distance Access Scheme (MDAS) is an online access programme for students who have been made an offer from The University of Manchester for a place on a selection of courses commencing in September 2020.
+Welcome to the Manchester Distance Access Scheme (MDAS) - an online access programme specially designed for students who hold an offer from The University of Manchester for courses starting in September 2024.

-The Academic Schools and courses currently involved in the Manchester Distance Access Scheme for 2020 are:
+The academic Schools and courses involved in the Manchester Distance Access Scheme for 2024 are:

 - American Studies